chris3eleven/AdvancedPageBuilderFields/readme.md

 * label _(string)_ - Render a label for the field with the given value.
 * description _(string)_ - Render small italic text below the field to describe the field's purpose.
 * post_types _(array, optional)_ - The post types that should be included.
 Defaults to all.
-* default _(string, options)_ - The post type that should be displayed by default.
+* post_type _(string, optional)_ - The post type that should be displayed by default.
 Defaults to posts.
 * filter_post_types _(boolean, optional)_ - whether the post types filter should be displayed.
 Defaults to true.
 * filter_taxonomies _(boolean, optional)_ - whether the taxonomies filter should be displayed.
 Defaults to true.
 * search_enabled _(boolean, optional)_ - whether the search field should be displayed.
 Defaults to true.